SummaryRead the full fact sheet

 Androgen deficiency in older men

 If testosterone levels decline with age, a number of factors may be contributing.
 In particular, any cause of poor general health, including obesity, will lower testosterone.
-Recent research suggests that testosterone levels may not drop at all in very healthy older men.
+Recent research suggests that testosterone levels do not drop significantly in healthy older men.

-It is essential that careful diagnosis of androgen deficiency is undertaken before starting any such treatment.
+It is essential that careful diagnosis of androgen deficiency is undertaken before starting any testosterone treatment.
 A full health assessment should be performed and testosterone levels should clearly have been shown to be consistently low.
 Often, there are other health problems (such as obesity and diabetes) that should be treated first, which may render testosterone replacement therapy unnecessary.

 The effect of lower testosterone levels with increasing age and the effects of testosterone replacement therapy in men are currently being studied.
 Of concern are some studies suggesting a rise in cardiovascular disease after commencement of testosterone therapy in older men, but this remains controversial.

 Androgen deficiency in boys